bateso88/CV/README.md

 #### Self-led Learner

 With no experience in DIY, I taught myself how to convert a van into a comfortable, tiny home with solar-powered electical and water systems, in just 2 months.

- ((((SOMETHING ABOUT TEACHING MYSELF AUTOMATION IN INSURANCE))))
+For my previous job I took the initiative to learn how to create complex, dynamic spreadsheets that connected to the company's database and updated automatically.
+This saved huge amounts of time spent on manually preparing reports, as it had been done for years beforehand.

 During my time at makers I was able to learn new concepts, frameworks and languages quickly and produce high-quality code shortly thereafter.
 I produced a logically complex app that modelled a [bowling scorecard](https://github.com/bateso88/bowling-challenge) just 5 days after first coming across JavaScript.
 For my final project (see 'Sloth' below), I learned React Native and produced a high-quality phone app in just two weeks.

 #### Mathematical Ability